burlen/vista_osu_a2a_reproducer/README.md

-# OSU All-to-all TACC Vista Grace-Hopper Reproducer
+# OSU All-to-all TACC Vista Reproducer
-Reproduces all-to-all perf drop between 59 and 60 nodes.
-That started happening after September 15 2024.
-What these scripts do: Runs osu_alltoall twice, once on 59 nodes and the second on 60.
+Reproduces all-to-all perf drop between 29 and 30 nodes on the Grace-Grace partition and 59 and 60 nodes on the Grace-Hopper partition.
+What these scripts do: Runs `osu_alltoall` twice, once on 59 nodes and the second on 60.
 A python script `throughput.py` can be used to convert time reported by the OSU benchmark output into a throughput.

+## Work Around
+Setting `UCX_TLS=^dc` resolves the issue.

 ## Solution
 We found that setting `export UCX_TLS=^dc` resolved the issue.

 ## Dependencies
-This reprodcuer requires OSU micro benchmarks to be compiled with CUDA support enabled.
+This reprodcuer requires OSU micro benchmarks.
+To run on Grace-Hopper the benchmarks need to be compiled likely with CUDA support enabled.
 If you see an unknown command line option error, you have not compiled OSU suite with CUDA features enabled.

 ## Setup
 Before running edit `osu_a2a_vista_gh.sh` and fix PATH to point to your OSU install.
-Note: current OSU benchmark install at TACC is not CUDA aware, and  cannot be used.

 ## Running
 To run from the login node
 ```
 $ git clone https://github.com/burlen/vista_osu_a2a_reproducer.git
 $ cd vista_osu_a2a_reproducer
-$ ./sbatch_osu_a2a_vista_gh.sh
+$ ./sbatch_osu_a2a_vista_gg.sh
 ```
 This will submit 2 jobs and generate 2 files.
 A python script `throughput.py` can be used to convert time reported by the OSU benchmark into a throughput.
 Pass the name of the file on the command line.

 ## Example Results
 After the run the `throughput.py` script can be used to generate a table.
-Here is for a 59 node run
+Here is for a 59 node run on Grace-Hopper partition
 ```
-login1.vista(1180)$ python3 throughput.py out_osu_a2a_N59_50125.txt
+login1.vista(1180)$ python3 throughput.py out_gh_osu_a2a_N59_50125.txt
 Bi-Directional Throuput out_osu_a2a_N59_50125.txt Num Ranks 59
 Num Ranks, Per-Process Size (KB), Total Size (MB), Time (s), Throughput (GB/s)
 59, 16, 1.888, 6.736e-05, 28.0285